-(1) (a) The head of an administrative region defined in section 1 of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944), must, subject to subsection (2), designate in writing any magistrate or additional magistrate as a presiding officer of the Magistrate's Court designated by the Minister in terms of section 1 of this Act.

-- (b) A presiding officer must perform the functions and duties and exercise the powers assigned to or conferred on him or her under this Act or any other law. - (2) Only a magistrate or additional magistrate who has completed a training course- - (a) before the date of commencement of this section; or - (b) as contemplated in subsection (5).

-and whose name has been included on the list contemplated in subsection (4)(a), may be designated in terms of subsection (1).
+- (1) (a) The head of an administrative region defined in section 1 of the Magistrates' Courts Act, 1944 (Act No. 32 of 1944), or the magistrate at the head of a regional division established for the purposes of adjudicating civil disputes in terms of section 2 of the Magistrates' Courts Act, 1944, must, subject to subsection (2), designate in writing any magistrate, additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes of established for the purposes of adjudicating civil disputes, as the case may be, as a presiding officer of the Magistrate's Court designated by the Minister in terms of section 1 of this Act. - (b) A presiding officer must perform all the functions and duties and exercise the powers assigned to or conferred on him or her under this Act or any other law. - (2) Only a magistrate, additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes, who has completed a training course- - (a) before the date of commencement of this section; or - (b) referred to in subsection (5), and whose name has been included on the list contemplated in subsection (4)(a), may be designated in terms of subsection (1).

-- (3) The heads of administrative regions must- - (a) take all reasonable steps within available resources to designate at least one presiding officer for each magistrate's court within his or her area of jurisdiction which has been designated by the Minister in terms of section 1; and - (b) without delay, inform the Director-General: Justice and Constitutional Development of any magistrate or additional magistrate who has completed a training course as contemplated in subsections (5) and (6) or who has been designated in terms of subsection (1). - (4) The Director-General: Justice and Constitutional Development must compile and keep a list of every magistrate or additional magistrate who has- - (a) completed a training course as contemplated in subsections (5) and (6); or - (b) been designated as a presiding officer of a magistrate's court contemplated in subsection (1). - (5) The Chief Justice must, in consultation with the Judicial Service Commission and the Magistrates Commission, develop the content of training courses with the view to building a dedicated and experienced pool of trained and specialised presiding officers for purposes of presiding in court proceedings as contemplated in this Act. - (6) The Chief Justice must, in consultation with the Judicial Service Commission, the Magistrates Commission and the Minister, implement the training courses contemplated in subsection (5). - (7) The Minister must table a report in Parliament, as prescribed, relating to the content and implementation of the training courses referred to in subsections (5) and (6).
+- (3) The heads of administrative regions or magistrates at the head of regional divisions established for the purposes of adjudicating civil disputes, must- - (a) take all reasonable steps within available resources, to designate at least one presiding officer for each magistrate's court within his or her area of jurisdiction which has been designated by the Minister in terms of section 1; and - (b) without delay, inform the Magistrates Commission of any magistrate, additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes, who has completed a training course referred to in subsection (5) or who has been designated in terms of subsection (1). - (4) The Magistrates Commission must compile and keep a list of every magistrate or additional magistrate or magistrate of a regional division established for the purposes of adjudicating civil disputes, who has- - (a) completed a training course referred to in subsection (5); or - (b) been designated as a presiding officer of a magistrate's court contemplated in subsection (1). - (5) The South African Judicial Education Institute established in terms of section 3 of the South African Judicial Education Institute Act, 2008 (Act No. 14 of 2008), must develop and implement training courses for presiding officers with the view to building a dedicated and experienced pool of trained and specialised presiding officers for purposes of presiding in court proceedings as contemplated in this Act. - (6) [subsection (6) omitted by section 9 of Act 24 of 2015] - (7) [subsection (7) omitted by section 9 of Act 24 of 2015] - (8) The provisions of section 12(6), (7) and (8) of the Magistrates'Courts Act, 1944 (Act No. 32 of 1944), are applicable with the necessary changes required by the context.

-[section 9A inserted by section 2 of Act 53 of 2002]
+[section 9A inserted by section 2 of Act 53 of 2002 and substituted by section 9 of Act 24 of 2015]